craigh411/ImapMailManager/README.md

 ImapMailManager provides convenient OOP classes for performing common tasks when for managing incoming email via imap in php.

+**Note:** This package is now under a beta realease.
+A fully stable realease is expected in the coming weeks.

 ## Features

 - Provides convenient methods for searching imap mailboxes